Wills Power of Attorney Legal Advice How it Works Pricing

 In some cases employers will also grant compassionate leave to allow you to deal with the death of non-immediate relatives and friends.

-Employees can take up to two days off work if they are eligible for compassionate leave, but it is up to the employee to decide how they intend to use the time off.
-Some people may opt to use the leave to visit a counsellor and try and process the grief.
-While others may need the time to organise logistics surrounding the death including arranging or attending funeral and burial arrangements.
 Likewise, employees of Aboriginal or Torres Strait Islander descent may use this time off to attend cultural obligations.
 The leave days do not have to be taken consecutively, but can be chosen to suit the person who is grieving.
 The policy is the same for all full-time, part-time, and casual employees in all Australian states and territories.

-Once an employee returns from compassionate leave, they may not go back to work full time.
+Once an employee returns from compassionate personal leave, they may not always go back to work full time.
 Since there is no set timeline for overcoming grief it may take weeks or months before they have processed the loss of their loved ones.
 An employer may offer a phased return to work or flexible hours to help their staff manage their grief in the workplace.

 How do you qualify for compassionate leave?